Jeffrey Alan Gray

-Jeffrey Alan Gray (26 May 1934 – 30 April 2004) was a British psychologist who is notable for his contributions to the theory of consciousness.
+Jeffrey Alan Gray (26 May 1934 – 30 April 2004) was a British research psychologist.
+He is known for his biopsychological theory of personality.
+He is also notable for his contributions to the theory of consciousness.

 Life and work

 He was born in the East End of London.
 His father was a tailor, but died when Jeffrey was only seven.
 His mother, who ran a haberdashery, brought him up alone.
 Following military service (1952–54), he took up a MacKinnon scholarship at Magdalen College, Oxford, with a place to study Law.
 In the event he negotiated a switch to Modern Languages, obtaining a first in French and Spanish.
 He stayed on to take a second BA, this time in Psychology and Philosophy, which he completed in 1959.

 In 1959–60 he trained as a clinical psychologist at the Institute of Psychiatry in London (now part of King's College London), after which he stayed on to study for a PhD in the department of psychology, headed by Hans Eysenck.
 His PhD was awarded in 1964 for a study of environmental, genetic and hormonal influences on emotional behaviour in animals.

 He then took an appointment as a university lecturer in experimental psychology at Oxford.
 He remained at Oxford until succeeding Eysenck at the Institute of Psychiatry in 1983.
 He retired from the chair of psychology in 1999, but continued his experimental research as an emeritus professor, and spent a productive year at the Center for Advanced Study in the Behavioral Sciences at Stanford University, California.
 He served as the expert on psychology on the Gambling Review Body which produced the Gambling Review Report (2001).